-Earth Force offers three water-focused programs that incorporate the Community Action and Problem-Solving Process to lead young people through investigation to action around their communities waterways:
+Earth Force offers four water-focused programs that incorporate the Community Action and Problem-Solving Process to lead young people through investigation to action around their communities waterways:

 The Global Rivers Environmental Education Network (GREEN) creates opportunities for young people to learn more about the watersheds they live in and to use what they learn to create lasting solutions for pressing water quality issues.
 The program engages young people to be knowledgeable about watersheds and their problems, to have the skills to solve those problems, and to be motivated to work toward a solution.
 Through GREEN, Earth Force, local environmental organizations, and mentors at General Motors share a commitment to increasing civic engagement, improving the quality of education, and protecting the environment.

 River Watch is a statewide volunteer water quality-monitoring program operated by Earth Force in cooperation with Colorado Parks and Wildlife (CPW).
 Through River Watch, volunteers monitor water quality and other indicators of watershed health and utilize the high quality data they gather to educate citizens and inform decision makers about the condition of Colorado’s waters.